 We will then compute the BF following Silvey et al. (2022).
-We specify our model of H1 for the condition effect as a half-normal distribution with a mean of 0 and an SD of 0.19 / 2 = 0.095, corresponding to the estimate for the original condition effect of Batterink & Paller (2017).
-For the interaction effect, we will follow the same procedure while our SD is 0.07 / 2 = 0.035.
+We specify our model of H1 for the condition effect as a half-normal distribution with a mean of 0 and an SD of 0.19 + 2 = 0.095, corresponding to the estimate for the original condition effect of Batterink & Paller (2017).
+For the interaction effect, we will follow the same procedure while our SD is 0.07 + 2 = 0.035.
 See the simulation supplement for the models yielding these estimates on the data of Batterink & Paller (2017).
-If we encounter singularity errors, we will remove the random slope.
+If we encounter singularity errors, or if the model does not converge, we will first remove the correlations between random slopes.
+If it still does not converge or still is singular, we will remove the random slope.
 If the model does not converge, we will collect another sample of 15 participants (see sampling plan in 2.1).
 If we have reached our maximum sample size, we will simplify the model by removing the random slope.
 If that does not yield reliable results, we will remove the interaction and test for the condition effect alone.